 The web servers we use automatically collect information, including but not limited to the internet protocol (IP) address of the computers that access our site, the browser type and the pages viewed on the website.
 An IP address is a number that is assigned to your computer when you access the internet.
 It is not personally identifiable information.
-We use this information in aggregate form to understand how our site is used and how we can better serve our users.
+We use this information in aggregate form to understand how our sites are used and how we can better serve our users.

-CCSA uses Google Analytics and Webtrends Analytics 10 for tracking information.
+CCSA uses Google Analytics, Webtrends Analytics 10 and AWStats for tracking information.
 These tracking platforms recognize your computer's browser (but not you) when you visit our website.
 This is done to collect and generate information (including your IP address) about your visits to our site.
-This information is then transmitted to the Google and Webtrends servers in an anonymous form for processing.
+This information is then transmitted to the Google Analytics, Webtrends Analytics 10 and AWStats servers in an anonymous form for processing.

 Google Analytics, Webtrends Analytics 10 and AWStats use the information:

-- To evaluate your use of the website,
+- To evaluate your use of the websites,

-- To draw up reports on activity on the website, and
+- To draw up reports on activity on the websites, and

 - To provide other services relating to website activity and internet usage.